Outdoor Fun

 Salado

 About an hour north of Austin, find a quaint art town along the shores of Salado Creek.
-It’s got a biergarten along with glass blowing studio, hosting popular blow-your-own events.
-Find about a hundred shops within walking distance along with a hotel that has a outlaw and stagecoach heritage.
+It’s got a biergarten and a glass-blowing studio, hosting popular blow-your-own events.

 Planning Guide to Salado